lukemorton/republic/README.md

 ## Getting started

 We have a lovely document for creating an application from scratch using Express + Next.js + Republic.
+The guide is a complete walkthrough that's ideal for first time users.
 [Read it to get started.](https://github.com/lukemorton/republic/blob/master/GETTING_STARTED.md)

 ## Quick install

 If you are familiar with Republic or you're just feeling brave you can use this quick start instead of the [getting started guide](https://github.com/lukemorton/republic/blob/master/GETTING_STARTED.md).
+It's particularly ideal if you need a check list for adding Republic to your new application.

 ### Set up Express + Next.js